International vehicle registration code: Unofficial codes

 In addition, in some areas, vehicle-style stickers have been used to denote and promote other entities, such as towns, islands, businesses, and even associations.
 These irregular stickers almost always bear an explanation of the code in small print near the edge of the sticker, as the codes used may be unfamiliar.

-Diplomatic licence plate codes
+Diplomatic license plate codes

 A separate system is used for vehicles belonging to the diplomats of foreign countries with license plates from the host country.
 That system is host country-specific and varies largely from country to country.
 For example, TR on a diplomatic car in the USA indicates Italy, not Turkey.
-Such markings in other countries (e.g. Norway) are indicated with numbers only, again different from international standards (e.g. 90 means Slovakia in Norway).
+Such markings in other countries (e.g. Norway) are indicated with numbers only, again different from international standards (e.g. 90 is the code for Slovakia on Norwegian diplomatic license plates).
 In the Australian capital Canberra diplomatic car plates are D.C. followed by a number indicating the country and then digits in descending order, for example the head of mission’s vehicle is 01, the deputy is 02.
 For overseas staff of diplomatic missions who are not diplomats, the prefix is D.X.